dr2lopez/yang-provenance/draft-ietf-opsawg-yang-provenance.md

 {::boilerplate bcp14-tagged}

-The term "data provenance" refers to a documented trail accounting for the origin of a piece of data and where it has moved from to where it is presently.
-The signature mechanism provided here can be recursively applied to allow this accounting for YANG data.
+The term "data provenance" refers to information describing the origin of a piece of data and, when available, the history of transformations or transfers it has undergone.

+The signature mechanisms defined in this document provide integrity protection and origin authentication for YANG data at the time of signing.
+When applied iteratively by different entities along a data path, these signatures can contribute to building a provenance trail.
+However, such a trail is only as complete as the set of signatures present and its continuity is not guaranteed by these mechanisms alone.

 # Defining Provenance Elements